1. Investment

 - Inclusivity is rated either low, medium, high, or very high

-- Very high means most people can either afford or gain access to a solution comfortably.
+- Very high means most people can either afford or gain access to a solution.

 - The other rankings are in relation to both investment and ease of access.

-- This category is the most nuanced, for example if your employer has a Telehealth option as part of your benefits plan, all care may be highly accessible to you, but for another woman without that benefit through work, the product becomes inaccessible, therefore we would rank that product as low access.
+- This category is the most nuanced.
+If your employer has a telehealth option, care may be highly accessible to you, but for someone without that benefit, the product becomes inaccessible.